Loading your tools...

 Loading Tool...

-Review BMR: See how many calories your body burns at rest.
+Review Your BMR: See exactly how many calories your body burns at complete rest to maintain vital functions like breathing and circulation.

 BMR (Basal Metabolic Rate) is the minimum number of calories your body requires to function at rest.
 This includes vital processes such as breathing, blood circulation, cell production, and nutrient processing.
 Even if you spent the entire day in bed, your body would still burn these calories simply to stay alive.